SvenGarson/tetris/README.md

 3. Copy the `root/build/` directory as standalone directory with all dependencies

 ## How To Launch The Compiled Game
-- execute `run.bat` in the build directory
+- Execute `run.bat` in the build directory